NervanaSystems/neon/README.md

 * 2.5s/macrobatch (3072 images) on AlexNet on Titan X (Full run on 1 GPU ~ 26 hrs)
 * Training VGG with 16-bit floating point on 1 Titan X takes ~10 days (original paper: 4 GPUs for 2-3 weeks)

-We use neon internally at Nervana to solve our customers' problems across many [domains](http://www.nervanasys.com/solutions/).
+We use neon internally at Intel Nervana to solve our customers' problems across many [domains](http://www.nervanasys.com/solutions/).
 We are hiring across several roles.
 Apply [here](http://www.nervanasys.com/careers/)!

 See the [new features](https://github.com/NervanaSystems/neon/blob/master/ChangeLog) in our latest release.
+We want to highlight that neon v2.0.0+ has been optimized for much better performance on CPUs by enabling Intel Math Kernel Library (MKL).
+Remember to turn on MKL by adding `-b mkl` when running neon on Intel Xeon and Xeon Phi CPUs!
+The DNN (Deep Neural Networks) component of MKL that is used by neon is provided free of charge and downloaded automatically as part of the neon installation.

 ## Quick Install